Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Simple Regret in the Data-Poor Regime

-\end{corollary} In this instance, BUCB and BSH have the nearly same performance guarantees except that BUCB's sample complexity is stated as an expected sample complexity.
-Interestingly, \citet[Section E]{Katz20} remark that their attempt to derive a high-probability bound resulted in the factor of $\ln^2(1/\dt)$, which we speculate to be an artifact of analysis.
+\end{corollary} The proof is in Appendix \ref{app-sec-bucb_equal}.
+In this instance, BUCB and BSH have nearly the same performance guarantees except that BUCB's $(\eps,\delta)$-unverifiable sample complexity is stated as an expected sample complexity.
+Interestingly, \citet[Section E]{Katz20} remarks that their attempt to derive a high-probability bound resulted in the factor of $\ln^2(1/\dt)$, which we believe is due to the suboptimal bound (i.e., no accelerated rates) of their choice of the base algorithm.

-Scaling with $n/m$ instead of $n$ reveals the merit of the unverifiable sample complexity that were not achieved by the algorithms designed to achieve verifiable sample complexity such as Median Elimination~\cite{even2006action}. \begin{corollary} Consider the polynomial instance; i.e., $\Delta_i=\rbr{\fr{i}{n}}^\alpha$ with $\alpha>0$.
-For any $\eps\in(0,1)$, let $\hat{\tau}_{\eps,\delta}$ be the upper bound of the expected unverifiable sample complexity reported in \citet[Theorem 7]{Katz20} for Bracketing UCB.
+Scaling with $n/m$ instead of $n$ reveals the merit of the $(\eps,\delta)$-unverifiable sample complexity that was not achieved by the algorithms designed to achieve verifiable sample complexity such as Median Elimination~\citep{even2006action}. \begin{corollary} Consider the Polynomial$(\alpha)$ instance; i.e., $\Delta_i=\rbr{\fr{i}{n}}^\alpha$ with $\alpha>0.5$.
+For any $\eps\in(0,1)$, let $\hat{\tau}_{\eps,\delta}$ be the upper bound of the expected $(\eps,\delta)$-unverifiable sample complexity reported in \citet[Theorem 7]{Katz20} for BUCB.
 Then, BUCB satisfies

 On the other hand, BSH satisfies, with probability $1-\delta$,